marckean/marcseparation/_docs/54-alex_holding_up_parental_order.md

 <p align="center"><img style="vertical-align:middle;margin:0px 0px 0px 0px" width="500" src="../blobs/parentingorderdelay/school_development_days_draftorder.png"></p>

-FYI - school development days are the same as pupil free days, they are the same thing.
+**Note:** school development days are the same as pupil free days, they are the same thing.

 What is happening here, Ken is no longer being paid for this, he doesn't care at all and obviously has taken a default parenting order and not even bothered to change anything.